JSY-Ben/KitGrab/README.md

 5. If you prefer manual configuration, copy `config/config.example.php` to `config/config.php` and update values.
 Then import `public/install/schema.sql` into your database.

 ## Inventory setup
-- Populate `asset_categories`, `asset_models`, and `assets` tables with your equipment data.
-- Assets with status `available` or `checked_out` will appear in the catalogue if their model exists.
-- Checked-out assets are tracked in the `checked_out_asset_cache` table by the app.
+- Assets are split into Categories, Models and Assets.
+A model is a specific model of equipment that you may have several of in your inventory, such as a Canon EOS Camera or Manfrotto Tripod.
+An asset is an individual example of one of those models, with a unique Asset Tag ID that will be used when signing out to a user.

 ## General usage
 - Users:
   - Browse equipment via `Catalogue`, add to basket, and submit reservations.
   - View their reservations on `My Reservations`.
-- Staff:
+- Checkout Users:
   - Use `Reservations` page for:
     - Today's Reservations (checkout against bookings).
     - Checked Out Reservations (view/overdue assets).
+    - Check in Assets (Checkin a specific user's reservations in bulk)
     - Reservation History (filter/search all reservations).
   - Quick checkout/checkin pages exist for ad-hoc asset handling.
-- Settings:
+- Settings (admin only):
-  - Configure app, authentication, and SMTP options via `Settings` (admin only).
+  - Configure app, authentication, and SMTP options via `Settings`.
 Test buttons let you validate connections without saving.

-## Setting up Admins/Staff
+## Setting up Admins/Checkout Users

 This app supports local accounts plus LDAP, Google OAuth, or Microsoft Entra.
 During installation you create the first local admin.
-After install, define admins/staff via local users or external groups/emails in the settings page.
-Standard users only have access to reservations, whereas specified staff can checkout/checkin equipment.
+After install, define admins/checkout users via local users or external groups/emails in the settings page.
+Standard users only have access to reservations, whereas specified checkout user and admins can checkout/checkin equipment.

 ## CRON Scripts

 In the scripts folder of this app, there are certain PHP scripts you should run as a cron or via PHP CLI at regular intervals.

 - The `cron_mark_missed.php` script will automatically mark reservations not checked out after a specified time period (set on the settings page) as missed and release them to be booked again.
 By default, this is set to 1 hour.
-- The `email_overdue_staff.php` and `email_overdue_users.php` scripts will automatically email users with overdue equipment and inform staff specified on the settings page of currently overdue reservations.
+- The `email_overdue_staff.php` and `email_overdue_users.php` scripts will automatically email users with overdue equipment and inform checkout users/admins specified on the settings page of currently overdue reservations.
 Run these daily if you want reminders.